12th & R Sts., University of Nebraska-Lincoln, Lincoln, Nebraska. County/parish: Lancaster.

 Added to the National Register of Historic Places September 03, 2013.
 NRIS 13000676.

-Its collection focuses on 19th- and 20th-century art and the Sheldon houses over 12,000 artworks spanning multiple American art movements.
-The museum also encompasses an outdoor sculpture garden features more than 30 large-scale works by American modern and contemporary artists.
+The museum focuses on nineteenth- and twentieth-century art and houses over 12,000 artworks spanning multiple American art movements.
+An outdoor sculpture garden features more than thirty large-scale works.
+It was added to the National Register of Historic Places in 2013.

 (read more...)